kitbagjs/router/docs/core-concepts/route-params.md

 ### Custom Param

-You're not limited to the param types that ship with Kitbag Router, use `createParam` utility to parse params to whatever type you need.
-For example, here is the ParamGetter Kitbag Router defines for Number params.
+You're not limited to the param types that ship with Kitbag Router, use the `createParam` utility to parse params to whatever type you need.
+For example, here is the param Kitbag Router defines for Number params.

 ```ts
 import { createParam } from '@kitbag/router'